fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

     />
     </div>

-7. If the transaction to withdraw the tokens is successful, you will be redirected to the bridge app, and the success message that the withdrawal has been initialized will be shown:
+7. If the transaction to withdraw the tokens is successful, you will be redirected to the bridge app and will see the success message:

     <div style={{ textAlign: "center" }}>
     <img